dotnetappdevni/BookManager/README.md

 appsettings files in the root of the project.

 <h2>appsettings.Development.json configuration setup</h2>
+If you are building release obviouslly make sure the connection settings match that of your development jason including email settings.
  Find the database connection string which I use SQL Server

  NB You can also replace the one in appsettings.json